phonegap/phonegap-plugin-local-notification/README.md

 ```

 ## Usage
-The plugin and complete documentation are available for download here in the PhoneGap Repo.
+Please read through the [full API documentation here](https://github.com/phonegap/phonegap-plugin-local-notification/blob/master/docs/api.md).
 To show a new local notification add this code to your application’s JavaScript:

 ```js
 if (“Notification” in window) {